ImDamianHehe/ImDamianHehe.github.io/README.md

 <section id="packages">
   <p class="section-label">Choose Your Arsenal</p>
   <h2 class="section-title">Coin Packages</h2>
-  <p class="section-sub">Pick your package, place your order, and get your coins delivered in-game.</p>
+  <p class="section-sub">Pick your package, place your order, and make a ticket on discord to get your product.</p>

   <div class="packages-grid">